Recent rain & monsoon conditions in Far North Queensland are wreaking havoc on local small businesses, including ours.

 Coconut & Lime Loaf with Lime Icing

-My good friend Cristine from CWA created this recipe for me as a means to showcase our Coconut Sprinkles and to give our customers inspiration on ways to use them in their baking.
-This Coconut & Lime Loaf has that homemade-with-love authentic taste, and the blend of coconut and lime is delicious perfection!
+My good friend Cristine from CWA gave me a recipe as a means to showcase our Coconut Sprinkles and to give our customers inspiration on ways to use them in their baking.
+I made it Dairy Free (you could also make it vegan by substituting eggs for chia seeds), and this Coconut & Lime Loaf still has that homemade-with-love authentic taste, and the blend of coconut and lime is delicious perfection!

 Cristine bakes these in mini-loaf tins, making them perfect to slice and share.

 1 1/2 cup SR flour